seL4/sel4-tutorials/tutorials/mcs/mcs.md

 /*? declare_task_ordering(['mcs-start','mcs-periodic', 'mcs-unbind', 'mcs-bind', 'mcs-sporadic',
 'mcs-server','mcs-badge','mcs-fault']) ?*/

-This tutorial presents the features in the upcoming MCS extensions for seL4, which are currently undergoing verification.
+This tutorial presents the features in the Mixed-Criticality System (MCS) extensions for seL4, which are currently undergoing verification.
 For further context on the new features, please see the [paper](https://trustworthy.systems/publications/csiro_full_text/Lyons_MAH_18.pdf) or [phd](https://github.com/pingerino/phd/blob/master/phd.pdf) which provides a comprehensive background on the changes.